beetbox/confuse/docs/usage.rst

     configuration at once.
 However, this will return only the *highest-priority* configuration source, masking any lower-priority values for keys that are not present in the top source.
-This pitfall is especially likely when using :ref:`Command-Line Options` or :ref:`Environment Variables`, which may place an empty configuration at the top of the stack.
+This pitfall is especially likely when using :ref:`command-line-options` or :ref:`environment-variables`, which may place
+    an empty configuration at the top of the stack.
 A subsequent call to ``config.get()`` might then return no configuration at all.